viamrobotics/slam/slam-libraries/README.md

 ```
 make install-lua-carto
 ```
-Then, follow the instruction as described in [viam-cartographer/README.md](./viam-cartographer/README.md).
+Then, follow the instructions described in [viam-cartographer/README.md](./viam-cartographer/README.md).

 ### ORB_SLAM3
 ORB_SLAM3 is a SLAM system for feature based mapping using monocular, rgbd, and stereo camera setups.